marocchino/capistrano-fig/README.md

 * http://www.fig.sh
 * https://docker.com

+The following borrows heavily from approach used on the following blog:

 https://blog.docker.com/2014/08/orchestrating-docker-containers-in-production-using-fig

 Note: We assume you already know how to setup Capistrano on a project and have deployed with it before.